-Most notably, the building will include a 7 Tesla (7T) MRI scanner, an ultra-high resolution scanner which will be the first of its kind fully integrated within a clinical site in the UK underpinned by world-leading clinical expertise in stroke, cardiovascular disease and brain imaging.
-The building will also accommodate a 3 Tesla MRI scanner and 320 slice/large detector CT.
+Most notably, the building includes a 7 Tesla (7T) MRI scanner, an ultra-high resolution scanner which is the first of its kind fully integrated within a clinical site in the UK underpinned by world-leading clinical expertise in stroke, cardiovascular disease and brain imaging.
+The building accommodates a 3 Tesla MRI scanner and 320 slice/large detector CT.

 Through funding totalling £32 million, ICE is supported by the UK Government and the Medical Research Council (MRC) as part of the Glasgow City Region City Deal, the UK Research Partnership Investment Fund (UKRPIF), ERDF and Dr Mortimer and Theresa Sackler Foundation.
 ICE is expected to generate up to 400 high value new jobs over a seven year period, along with nearly £85 million for the local economy.

 If you would like to find out more about our infrastructure, approaches and ways to work with us, please contact: